Dan1elTheMan1el/discord-spelling-bee/README.md

    - Go to "Bot" section and create a bot
    - Copy the bot token to your `.env` file
    - Enable "Message Content Intent" in the bot settings

+   4.5 **Add Custom Emojis** *(Optional)*
+   - Ensure Chrome is installed
+   - Run `upload-emojis.py`
+   - Log in to Developer Portal
+   - Find your created bot, and navigate to "Emojis"
+   - Script will automatically upload necessary emojis and save IDs to file

 5. **Invite Bot to Server**
    - Go to "OAuth2" > "URL Generator"